Semigallians

 Semigallians had close linguistic and cultural ties with Samogitians.

 Name

 The name of Semigallia appears in contemporary records as Seimgala, Zimgola and Sem[e]gallen.
-The -gal[l] element means "border", while the first syllable corresponds to ziem ("north") or zem ("low").
-So the Semigallians were the "people of the northern borderlands" or "people of the low borderlands", i.e. the lower parts of the Mūša and Lielupe river valleys.
+The -gal[l] (gale) element means "end", while the first syllable corresponds to zem ("low").
+So the Semigallians were the "people of the low end", i.e. the lower parts of the Mūša and Lielupe river valleys.